mahtokamal/cybesecurityprojects/Honeypot_deployment_using_azure/Honeypot_projects.md

 -
 ![Screenshot (389)](https://github.com/user-attachments/assets/ec836f95-4ee1-4c01-9c97-a4059bdebe10)

-- Change Destination port ranges to start “*” (Note, in the screenshots you'll see 8080, but I made mistake be sure to select"*")
+- Change Destination port ranges to start * (Note, in the screenshots you'll see 8080, but I made mistake be sure to select * )
 - Change Priority to “100”
 - Change Name to “DANGER_ALLOW_ALL”
 - Click “Add”